FIP Treatment Protocols

 GS-441524

-This is the most commonly used treatment for FIP, as well as the most documented.
-It is effective for all forms of FIP (with correct dosing)
+This is the most commonly used treatment for all forms FIP, as well as the most documented.

-The typical protocol is 12 weeks (84 days) of continuous treatment with the following SC dosages:
+The typical protocol is 12 weeks (84 days) of continuous treatment with the following oral dosages:

 Ocular and neurological cases in particular may require higher doses as there is variation between cats in the amount of GS-441524 that crosses the blood/brain barrier -- ranging from about 7% to 21%.